systemslab/popper-paper/paper/paper.md

 as part of the skillset of students or researchers-in-training can only improve their curriculum.
-Since industry and many industrial/national laboratories have embraced a DevOps approach (or are in the process of embracing), making use of these tools improves their prospects of future employment.
-In other words, these are skills that will hardly represent wasted time investments, on the contrary, this might be motivation enough for students to learn at least one tool from each of the stages of the DevOps pipeline.
+Since industry and many industrial/national laboratories have embraced a DevOps approach (or are in the process of embracing one), making use of these tools improves the prospects of future employment.
+These are skills that will hardly represent wasted time investments, on the contrary, this might be motivation enough for students to learn at least one tool from each of the stages of the DevOps pipeline.

 # Conclusion

-In the words of Karl Popper: "_the criterion of the scientific status of a theory is its falsifiability, or refutability, or testability_".
+We named the convention Popper as a reference to Karl Popper, the philosopher of science that famously argued that _Falsifiability_ should be used as the demarcation criterion when determining if a theory is scientific or pseudo-scientific.
 The OSS development model and the DevOps practice have proven to be an extraordinary way for people around the world to collaborate in software projects.
-As the use cases presented here showed, by writing articles following the _Popper_ convention, authors can improve their personal workflows, while at the same time generate research that is easier to validate and replicate.
+As the use case presented here showed, by writing articles following the _Popper_ convention, authors can improve their personal workflows, while at the same time generate research that is easier to validate and replicate.

 # Figures